TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 Compliance and reporting will be vital, requiring robust tracking and strategic partnerships to meet targets.

 According to the new UAE Emiratisation Law 2024, (50+ Employees) private-sector employees must achieve a minimum of 2% year-on-year growth in their Emirati workforce for skilled positions.
-The law aims to increase the participation of UAE nationals in the private-sector workforce, presenting several significant impacts on recruitment careers in the UAE.
+The law aims to boost UAE national participation in the private sector, significantly impacting recruitment careers in the UAE.

 What to expect from the new law

-The new law introduces quota requirements, whereby private sector companies are required to meet specific quotas for the employment of UAE nationals.
+The new law mandates private companies to meet quotas for employing UAE nationals.
 This applies to various categories of companies, with targets set based on the number of employees or the type of industry.
-Companies that fail to meet these set targets can expect to face penalties, with fines being potentially substantial, motivating businesses to prioritise the hiring of Emiratis.
+Companies failing to meet targets may face substantial fines, motivating them to prioritize hiring Emiratis.

 To encourage compliance with this new law, the government offers incentives such as reduced fees for government services, training subsides, as well as other benefits to companies that meet or exceed their Emiratisation quotas.
 It emphasises the need for continuous professional development for Emirati employees, with companies being encouraged to invest in training programs to ensure that Emiratis are well-prepared and supported in their roles in the private sector.